Summary of objective implementation status

 Notable coordination and partnerships include:

-• Sheriff’s Office – Fleet, in partnership with the Sheriff’s Office, has received funding for EV charging infrastructure expansion.
+- Sheriff’s Office – Fleet, in partnership with the Sheriff’s Office, has received funding for EV charging infrastructure expansion.
 The project “Electrifying Patrol”, funded through the Climate Action and Resiliency Fund, will place multiple Level 2 and 3 chargers at the Sheriff’s Office main location.
 This will support administrative law enforcement vehicles immediately and newer Patrol vehicles expected to become available soon.
 The significance of this project will allow the pilot of two (2) police pursuit rated EVs, the very first in their fleet.
+The project is currently in design and engineering, but has stalled due to power limitations at the site that will not provide adequate power to support first response operations.
+Options to increase power are being explored, as are alternate sites.

 Community, equity and climate update